Program of Excellence

 Hometown: Nanaimo, B.C.

-The Nanaimo, B.C. native has spent the last four seasons as Director of Video & Analytics with the Trinity Western Spartans Men’s Hockey team (U Sports).
-Russell also held positions with North Vancouver Minor Hockey Association as their Goaltending Lead from 2021-2023, and he also served as the Video & Analytics Coach with the Botany Swarm in the New Zealand Ice Hockey League in 2021.
+The Nanaimo, B.C. native has spent the previous five seasons as director of video & analytics with the Trinity Western Spartans Men’s Hockey team (U SPORTS).
+Russell held positions with North Vancouver Minor Hockey Association (NVMHA) as their goaltending lead from 2021–2023, and he also served as the video and analytics coach with the Botany Swarm in the New Zealand Ice Hockey League in 2021.

-The Nanaimo minor hockey graduate is currently the British Columbia Scout with the Northeast Generals of the North American Hockey League (NAHL).
-Previously, he has scouted with the Corpus Christi Ice Rays (NAHL), and for the Espberg Energy of the Metal Ligaen (Denmark).
+The Nanaimo Minor Hockey graduate is currently the British Columbia scout with the Northeast Generals of the North American Hockey League (NAHL).
+Previously, he scouted with the Corpus Christi Ice Rays (NAHL), and the Esbjerg Energy of the Metal Ligaen (Denmark).

 Travis Martell, Strength & Conditioning Coach